jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (12) The FMA must notify the trustee of a superannuation fund as soon as practicable after determining that— (a) the fund complies with subsections (3) to (8) for an income year:
   (b) the fund ceases to comply with the subsections for an income year.
-Objection under Superannuation Schemes Act
+Objection against FMA decision
-(13) A person dissatisfied with the FMA's decision may appeal against the decision under section 23 of the Superannuation Schemes Act 1989 and has no right of objection under the Tax Administration Act 1994.
+(13) A person dissatisfied with the FMA's decision may appeal against the decision to the High Court and has no right of objection under the Tax Administration Act 1994.
+(13A) A decision against which an appeal is lodged under subsection (13) continues in force unless the High Court orders otherwise.
 Meaning of related by employment
 (14) In this section, a person is related by employment to an employer if the person is— (a) a former employee, in the case of deferred benefits relating to prior employment: